ambroisemaupate/intervention-request/README.md

 - `WatermarkListener` will print text on your image
 - `KrakenListener` will optimize your image file using *kraken.io* external service
+- `TinifyListener` will optimize your image file using *tinyjpg.com* external service
 - `JpegTranListener` will optimize your image file using local `jpegtran` binary

 Of course you can build your own listeners and share them with us!